AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/measure/tam-main-dashboard.md

 ---
 # TAM Main Dashboard {#tam-main-dashboard}

-The main dashboard provides a summary of your Target Account Management efforts.
+The main dashboard provides a summary of your [!UICONTROL Target Account Management] efforts.
 You're able to see the target accounts or account lists that are showing success, and the ones that need more attention.

 ![](assets/one.png)

-To filter by account list, click the View drop-down...
+To filter by account list, click the **[!UICONTROL View]** drop-down...

 ![](assets/two.png)

 ...and make a selection.
-In this example, we're choosing our "High Tech" account list.
+In this example, we're choosing our "**[!UICONTROL High Tech]**" account list.

 ![](assets/three.png)